The Main Components of an Effective Visual Management System

 Machine Marking

 Floor marking is used to improve the layout of the workplace and mark critical safety and security areas.
-Pipe marking, on the other hand, communicates all the necessary information about the pipelines including the content, direction and flow rate.
-Arrows are used to indicate the flow direction while colors often indicate the nature of the content.
-You may also need to post the labels on the pipelines to provide more descriptive content.
+Pipe marking, on the other hand, communicates vital information about pipelines, including their contents, direction, and flow rate.
+Arrows are used to indicate flow direction, while colors often indicate the nature of the contents.
+Additionally, labels may be affixed to pipelines to provide more descriptive information.

 Floor Marking